How to finance an investment property

 Most investors have a credit score of 700 or greater.
 You will find alternative lenders that will consider financing investors with FICO scores of 620 or greater.

 Interest rates and fees for rental property loans are higher than for owner-occupier mortgages.
 The difference depends on a variety of factors but generally ranges from 100 bps to 400 bps.
+See our Guide to Investment Property Mortgage Rates for more details.

 Typically to qualify for a rental loan, the property must be rent-ready without any significant deferred maintenance.
 Rental loans also typically have long terms of five, ten, 15, 25, or 30 years.
 Qualifying for a renal loan typically requires proving up either personal income or rental income to support repayment of the loan.
 Hard money loans typically have terms of 24 months or less and often provide some financing for property improvements.
 Hard money loans often require larger down payments than rental loans, but do not require personal income or rental income to support repayment.
 Hard money loans typically are significantly more expensive than rental loans and can be closed in 30 days or less.